menandmice/micetro_docs/guides/implementation/mfa_okta.rst

 Installation/Setup
 -------------------
 To begin the configuration process, you'll need to set up an application within Okta.
 This step will provide you with the necessary properties required for configuration.

-.. list-table:: Okta Application
-   :widths: 50 50
-   :header-rows: 0

-   * - Sign-in method
-     - OIDC - OpenID Connect
-   * - Application type
-     - Web Application
-   * - Grant type
-     - Authorizationo Code (default)
-   * - Sign-in redirct URIs
-     - [Micetro URL]/mmws/auth_cb/okta
-   * - Sign-out redirect URIs (optional)
-     - [Micetro URL]

 **To set up the application**:

-   1. Open the Okta Administrator page.

-   2. In the left pane, expand **Application** and select **Applications**.
+   1. In the Okta Admin Console, go to **Applications** and select **Applications**.

-   3. Click **Create App Integration** on the Applications page.
+   2. Click **Create App Integration** on the Applications page.

-   4. Select OIDC as the Sign-in method.
+   3. Select **OIDC - OpenID Connect** as the Sign-in method.

-   5. Select **Web Application** as Application type.
+   4. Select **Web Application** as Application type.

-   6. Set Grant type to Authorization Code (default).
+   5. Set Grant type to **Authorization Code** (default).

-   7. For Sign-in redirect URIs, enter: **https://micetro-central-fqdn/mmws/auth_cb/okta**
+   6. For Sign-in redirect URIs, enter: **https://micetro-central-fqdn/mmws/auth_cb/okta**

-   8. For Sign-out redirect URIs, use: **https://micetro-central-fqdn/**
+   7. For Sign-out redirect URIs, use: **https://micetro-central-fqdn/**

 Okta Authorization Server
-    An Okta config with server_id set to default means that the Default Custom Authorization Server provided by Okta is used.
-Otherwise, the value should be the name of the Custom Authorization server that has been set up at Okta or be skipped (or empty) if the Org Authorization Server should be used.
+    When configuring Okta, setting the `server_id` to **default** means that the Default Custom Authorization Server provided by Okta is used.
+Otherwise, the value should be the name of the Custom Authorization server that has been set up at Okta.
+If the Org Authorization Server is preferred, the `server_id` can be skipped or left empty.

 Group authorization
     Both new identity solutions can be used in conjunction with group authorization models in Micetro.

     Group membership synchronization operates by matching group names.
-Users are automatically added to groups within Micetro that correspond to groups listed by the Okta, including both Active Directory (AD) and internal groups (excluding Built-in groups).
+Users are automatically added to groups within Micetro that correspond to groups listed by Okta, including both Active Directory (AD) and internal groups (excluding Built-in groups).
 Conversely, users are removed from groups within Micetro if their names do not match those listed by Okta.
 If Okta does not list any groups, the user's group membership remains unchanged.

 .. note::
   Okta offers options to filter and transform the provided groups during the application setup process.

 Mapping groups from Okta
     To enable the mapping of group memberships from Okta, an *ID Token Claim* has been created with the name "groups".
-Add an *OpenID Connect ID Token* to the application of the type “Filter“ with the name “groups“.
+To integrate this, include an *OpenID Connect ID Token* in the application configured as type "Filter", and designated with the name “groups“.

     .. image:: ../../images/oicd-token-claim.png
         :width: 60%